The Public Cost

 As the country continues to be embroiled in the polarizing debates surrounding the "Black Lives Matter" movement, our first "HiConcept in Pairing" is presented with the staggering piece, "Pray or Prey," by artist Charlene M. Cooper, contrasted with (or perhaps complimented by) the essay from 39-year-probation veteran, John Kelly.
 Both beg the question, is it as simple as black vs. blue, or is it more likely a struggle of black and blue?

 "An arresting proposal"

-by John Kelly, former Director of Probation, Suffolk County
+by John K. Desmond, former Director of Probation, Suffolk County

 When I first received the request for this essay, I was both amused and intrigued.
 The amused component of my reaction to the request was the thinness of the concept.

 “Point, counterpoint” invokes the ideological diatribes to be found in comparing Fox and MSNBC.
 I firmly believe that the artist involved in this “point” brings nuance and depth to her efforts, and would be somewhat offended for her work to be compared to the two to five minute “space fillers” that so often appear on American news channels.

 And, equally so, it was clear to me that any production on my part should not be ideological, but instead provide the nuance and depth of real world experience.
 This, I believe, I possess.
 I served in Law Enforcement, in various capacities, for 39 years.